 Graduate School Handbook Part 13 - Preparing for the final assessment

-This part of the handbook includes regulations, procedures, information and guidance about preparing for the final assessment including:
+This part of the handbook includes full details of regulations, procedures, information and guidance about preparing for the final assessment including:

-- Preparation of the final submission by the postgraduate researcher
+- preparation of the final thesis/critical commentary for submission by the postgraduate researcher

 By the time the final submission is made by the candidate the following requirements must have been complied with: